My Main Page with Links to My Other

 environmentally harmful products such as personal jets.
 They increase the

-income for lower income individuals to buy newer, cleaner cars and get rid of clunkers.
+income for lower income individuals to buy newer, cleaner cars.

-credits and housing vouchers is creative, thoughtful, beneficial, yet inadequate.
+credits and housing vouchers are creative, thoughtful, and beneficial, yet inadequate.

-It has incentives for relying on relatives, yet provides help to those who lack
+having incentives for relying on relatives, yet providing little help to those who lack

-relatives or who have unwilling or unhelpful relatives.
-The plan is a massive improvement
+relatives or have unhelpful relatives.
+The plan is an improvement

 over the current system of public housing for the “lucky” poor and massive tax